 The Parcast Network’s Conspiracy Theories podcast recently did a four-episode deep dive into the supposed mysteries of the Vatican.
-While some parts were interesting and some were just silly, it opened with what I thought was an odd anectdote – the death of the third century CE archdeacon, Lawrence.
+While some parts were interesting and some were just silly, it opened with what I thought was an odd anecdote – the death of the third-century CE archdeacon, Lawrence.

 The anecdote began correctly.
 Under the persecution of Valerian, the Roman state was given authority to seize the church’s assets.
 When Lawrence was arrested as the steward of those assets, he was subject to significant torture and ultimately death by being grilled alive.

 He never turned over the church’s treasures, the podcast noted, but then the host asked – over ominous music – what exactly were the treasures and why was he was willing to take their secrets to the grave?

 It’s a curious choice for an opener, because Lawrence’s story is fairly celebrated.
 The podcasters failed to mention that Pope Sixtus II – not only the pope but also Lawrence’s immediate bishop – was set to be beheaded, and he instructed Lawrence to protect the church’s riches.
 After the pope’s death, the archdeacon knew he was soon to be arrested himself, and sold the church’s liturgical instruments, giving the proceeds and other church property to widows, orphans and other poor.

 When he was summoned to the emperor, he was accompanied by the city’s beggars.
 Asked where the treasure was, he pointed to the crowd, telling Valerian, “These are the true treasures of the Church.”
 One hagiography’s telling of the event has him adding, “The Church is truly rich, far richer than the Emperor.”